What Is Gourmet Sea Salt?

 - Red salt like Hawaiian red alaea sea salt gives a nice earthy appeal for cookouts, while pink salts like Murray River sea salt and Himalayan sea salt offer a soft touch of romance for any table.

 - If it’s pure elegance you’re after, though, you can’t beat the muted grey of classic French fleur de sel.

-As you can see, there’s a huge variety of artisan sea salts to suit any person’s preferences.
+As you can see, there’s a huge variety of artisanal sea salts to suit any person’s preferences.
 You might stick with table salt for uses like baking and soups where the flavor and texture will be lost, but for use at the table, skip the cheap stuff.
 Go with sea salt to get a big flavor boost and add some home-harvested interest, too